dylan-lang/opendylan/documentation/duim-reference/source/silica.rst

 available in the dialog.
-If not supplied, then a single *OK* button is used by default, unless the *style* of the dialog is set to *#"question"*, in which case, two buttons are created, to allow the user to respond “yes” or “no”.
+If not supplied, then a single *OK* button is used by default, unless the *style* of the dialog is set to *#"question"*, in which case, two buttons are created, to allow the user to respond "yes" or "no".

 The *style* argument lets you specify the style of dialog that is produced.
 The different styles available reflect the Motif specification